 High Dose Methadone and Medical Detox

 It is important to know that you are not locked or trapped in your high dose Methadone abuse.
 There are options for quitting.

 One solution is to take another type of medication used in outpatient medical detox facilities such as Suboxone or Subutex.
 Like Methadone, both Subutex and Suboxone are opiate replacement drugs.

 The downside to Suboxone replacement is similar to Methadone treatment.
 You are ingesting a strong opiate replacement most likely for the rest of your life.
-If you goal is to become ‘drug free’ this method is certainly the wrong path to take.
+If your goal is to become ‘drug-free’, this method is certainly the wrong path to take.